 The seller came up with new conditions which were not agreed upon during the negotiation process and refused to sign.

-The new conditions requiring bRLM to construct a boundary wall between the his portion and the one that municipality intended to acquire.
-The conditions were found unreasobable and unaffordable/
+The new conditions require RLM to construct a boundary wall between this portion and the one that the municipality intended to acquire.
+The conditions were found unreasonable and unaffordable/